 Consistent names for string-y types:

-current wish string str Str String StrOwned os string OsStr OsStr (same) OsString OsStrOwned C string CStr CStr (same) CString CStrOwned fs path Path Path (same) PathBuf PathOwned Not exactly happy with above, but much better than the current 'mess'
+current wish string str Str String StrOwned os string OsStr OsStr (same) OsString OsStrOwned C string CStr CStr (same) CString CStrOwned fs path Path Path (same) PathBuf PathOwned -

 Remove